IngusK/Web-project-starter-package/README.md

 - Production environment (~ 435Kb)
 - Basic CSS Grid layout to begin a project

+* Using mobile first approach and rem units, calculated for easy px use (for example 1.4rem = 14px)

 Great setup to start a new web project.

 Before launching a project make you have the latest yarn packages installed.
 To do that launch "yarn" command in tour terminal.